WOMS Wolverine Newsletter

 - If your student has medication needs during the school day, an adult is required to bring in the medication in the original container.
 Students may not transport medication themselves.

 - If your student plans to ride home on a different bus, please send a note with your student.
-The note must be turned in at the front office for approval at the beginning of the day.
+The note must be turned in at the front office for approval.

 - Please make sure your student has money deposited in their lunch account.
 Free and reduced applications are available online or in our office.
 Breakfast is free for all students.

-- Students are encouraged to bring their own reusable water bottle to school each day.
+- Students are encouraged to bring their own reusable water bottle and a snack to school each day.